hongrui16/deeplab/README.md

 ## Introduction
 This is a PyTorch implementation of [DeepLab-V3-Plus](https://arxiv.org/pdf/1802.02611).
 It can use Modified Aligned Xception and ResNet as backbone.
-Currently, we train DeepLab V3 Plus using Pascal VOC 2012, SBD, Cityscapes, and customer-made datasets.
+Currently, we train DeepLab V3 Plus using Pascal VOC 2012, SBD, Cityscapes, and basicDataset(customer-made) datasets.

 ## Train, Val, and Test selection
 testValTrain: '-1: no, 0: test, 1: testval, 2: trainval, 3: train, 4: trainvaltest'